 To do this, Charm++ must be built with the cuda option.
 Users must describe their kernels using a work request struct, which includes the buffers to be copied, callbacks to be invoked, and kernel to be executed.
-Additionally, users can take advantage of a pre-allocated host side pinned memory pool allocated by the runtime via invoking hapi_poolMalloc.
+Additionally, users can take advantage of a pre-allocated host side pinned memory pool allocated by the runtime via invoking hapiPoolMalloc.
 Finally, the user must compile this code using the appropriate nvcc compiler as per usual.

-More details on using GPUs in Charm++ can be found in the GPU Manager Library entry in the larger Libraries Manual.
+More details on using GPUs in Charm++ can be found in Section 2.3.14 of the Charm++ manual.